 As a result of participating in the Horizon programme in 2017 one of the students, Kate Furlong, set up a “Women in Technology Society” in WIT

-Sun Life has launched its Women’s IT Leadership Program, “Horizon”, in partnership with Waterford Institute of Technology for the second year running.
+Sun Life has launched its Women’s IT Leadership Program, “Horizon”, in partnership with South East Technological University for the second year running.

 “The initiative focuses on encouraging women to pursue careers in IT.
-After many years in partnership with WIT, Sun Life was keen to help address the under-representation of female graduates from IT degree courses,” explains Maria Cahill, a lecturer with the Department of Computing and Mathematics at WIT.
+After many years in partnership with SETU, Sun Life was keen to help address the under-representation of female graduates from IT degree courses,” explains Maria Cahill, a lecturer with the Department of Computing and Mathematics at SETU.

 Second and third year students